 Steen Castle

-The first building at this site dates back to 645.
-Also in 836 another fortification at this site was destroyed by Vikings.
-But those fortifications were probably nothing more than wooden fences.
+Legend has it that the first fortification at this site dates back to 645 and that in 836, another fortification at this site was destroyed by Vikings.
+However, those earlier fortifications were probably just earthen ramparts with palisades.

-The castle we see today was built around 1200-1225 as residence of a castle lord.
-In those times it was part of a much larger fortification.
+The castle we see today was built around 1200-1225 for the Dukes of Brabant.
+At that time, it was part of a much larger fortification.
+What remains today is estimated to be less than 5% of that original structure.

-In 1520, during the reign of Charles V, Holy Roman Emperor, Steen castle was renovated by the architects Keldermans and De Waghemakere.
-For their renovations they used a much lighter sort of stone, namely sandstone instead of Tournai limestone.
-This is the reason of the color difference of the present walls.
+Around 1520, during the reign of Charles V, Holy Roman Emperor, Steen Castle was renovated by architects Keldermans and De Waghemakere.
+For their renovations, they used a much lighter stone, namely sandstone rather than Tournai limestone.
+That is why the current walls differ in color.

-In 1549 the castle was turned into a prison; a use which it would keep until 1823.
-During the 18th and 19th century several restorations took place.
-In 1824 the castle was bought by the Antwerp city counsel.
+In 1549, the castle was converted into a prison, a use it served until 1823.
+During the 18th and 19th centuries, several restorations were carried out.
+In 1842, the castle was purchased by the Antwerp city council.
+In the 1880s, large parts of the castle were demolished during the river straightening project.
+Between 1864 and 2008, the castle functioned as a museum.

 Gallery